Collapse Cloth in 60/2 silk warp and overtwist weft

-Many years ago, there was a wonderful magazine called Weaver's -- and in it, an article by Ann Richards on using crepon yarns for collapse weave.
+Many years ago, there was a wonderful magazine called Weaver's -- and in it, an article by Ann Richards on using crepon yarns for collapse fabrics.
 I have had it in my files for more than 15 years and FINALLY I wove up some samples.
 The impetus was the annual sample exchange for the Collapse Weave Study Group in Complex Weavers.

 The warp is 60/2 spun silk in black and natural, threaded alternately in a straight draw.
 The photo at top shows the fabric after washing, with a number of different wefts.
 A closer look, below.